 Townsend Montessori Nurseries provide healthy and nutritious cooked meals, along with healthy snacks and drinks.

 Your two year old’s day will be documented in their daily diary, where we record information about what they’ve eaten, how long they’ve slept, nappy changes and toilet training progress, and the activities they’ve enjoyed.
 If you ever wish to discuss anything about your child, our staff team are always available to chat and give you feedback.

 In addition to your child’s daily diary, they will have a folder that documents their progress through observations and reports.

-Moving to a new room and meeting new people can sometimes be daunting to a child, so we aim to make the transition as easy as possible for your child.
-They’ll visit with their current key person several times before they move to their new room and meet their new key person during these visits so that when they move up, they’ll have a familiar, friendly face that they can turn to for support and encouragement.
+Moving to a new room and meeting new people can sometimes be daunting to a child, so we aim to make the transition as easy as possible for them.
+They’ll visit with their current key person several times before they move to their new room and they’ll meet their new key person during these visits so that when they move up, they’ll have a familiar, friendly face that they can turn to for support and encouragement.